victorabarros/nsq-service-self-driven/article/README.md

 ### Step One - docker-compose

-First create an directory to the project
+First, create a directory to the project

 ```sh
 mkdir nsq-tutorial